QED-92/cyber-security/modules/sqlmap/sqlmap.md

 # SQLmap

-These notes summarize core techniques for discovery and exploitation of SQL injection vulnerabilities using **SQLmap**.
+This document summarizes core techniques for discovery and exploitation of SQL injection vulnerabilities using **SQLmap**.
 This is by no means an exhaustive guide.

 ---